 Lindsay Lohan Biography (Wikipedia)

-Lindsay Dee Lohan (born July 2, 1986) is an American actress, singer, businesswoman, fashion designer, and film producer.
+Lindsay Dee Lohan (born July 2, 1986) is an American actress, singer, songwriter, producer and entrepreneur.
 Born and raised in New York, Lohan was signed to Ford Models as a child.
 Having appeared as a regular on the television soap opera Another World at age 10, her breakthrough came in the Walt Disney Pictures film The Parent Trap (1998).
-The film's success led to appearances in a string of televised films for Disney Channel and the movie Freaky Friday (2003).
+The film's success led to appearances in the television films Life-Size (2000) and Get a Clue (2002), and the big-screen productions Freaky Friday (2003) and Confessions of a Teenage Drama Queen (2004).

-Lohan's work won her childhood stardom, and the sleeper hit Mean Girls (2004) affirmed her status as a teen idol.
-After starring in Herbie: Fully Loaded (2005), she quickly became the subject of intense media coverage due to a series of personal struggles and legal troubles, as well as a number of stints in rehabilitation facilities.
-This period saw Lohan lose several roles and had significantly impacted her career and public image.
-Thereafter, she focused on smaller, more mature roles in films A Prairie Home Companion (2006), Bobby (2006), and Chapter 27 (2007).
-In the 2010s, she appeared in few films, among the most notable being Machete (2010), Liz & Dick (2012) and The Canyons (2013).
-Outside of film, Lohan starred in the OWN documentary series Lindsay (2014), made her stage debut in the London West End production of Speed-the-Plow (2014–15), had a recurring role on the British series Sick Note in 2018, and began appearing in the MTV reality series Lindsay Lohan's Beach Club.
+Lohan's early work won her childhood stardom, while the sleeper hit Mean Girls (2004) affirmed her status as a teen idol.
+After starring in Herbie: Fully Loaded (2005), Lohan quickly became the subject of intense media coverage due to a series of personal struggles and legal troubles, as well as a number of stints in rehabilitation facilities due to substance abuse.
+This period saw her lose several roles and had significantly impacted her career and public image negatively.
+Thereafter, she appeared in films, including A Prairie Home Companion (2006), Just My Luck (2006), Bobby (2006), and Chapter 27 (2007).
+In the 2010s, she appeared in few films, among the most notable being Machete (2010), Liz & Dick (2012), and The Canyons (2013).
+Lohan then appeared on a series of television shows including the docu-series Lindsay (2014), the British series Sick Note (2018), the MTV reality show Lindsay Lohan's Beach Club (2019), and The Masked Singer Australia (2019-present).
+She also made her stage debut in the London West End production of Speed-the-Plow (2014–15).

 Lindsay Lohan Tracks